RHManga/7S-Formatter/README.md

 # What this application is:

-This is an automated script formatter for Seven Seas scripts, designed to take the headache out of formatting manga scripts for lettering.
+This is an automated script formatter for Seven Seas .DOCX scripts, designed to take the headache out of formatting manga scripts for lettering.

 # Setup (Python)